s4hri/yarp-python-tutorials/workdir/apps/benchmarks/README.md

 ## EXAMPLES: TEST YOURSELF

 ### RUN THE SCRIPTS
-Be sure to be in the following path:
+Be sure to be in the following path inside the docker:

       ~$ yarp-python-tutorial/apps/benchmarks